In New York, it is possible to hold property owners responsible for an

 Children who trespass, however, may be owed duty of care if they entered

 out of natural curiosity and the property owner did not take the appropriate

-measures to keep children away from any hazards.
+keep children away from any hazards.

 Proving Duty of Care

 Once you have determined that you were a visitor that was owed duty of

 care, then it is necessary to document the conditions that harmed you

 and the property owner's neglect of the conditions that led to your

 injury.
 Demonstrating this actually breaks down to presenting several